Philanthropy and activism of Madonna: Education and child welfare

-Responses to some humanitarian crisis
+Responses to humanitarian crisis

-Madonna, one of the first artists to make a donation to help victims of the September attacks in U.S.
+According to some reports, Madonna was among the first artists to respond to the September 11 attacks by donating to relief efforts for the victims.

-Madonna made monetary responses to a number of crisis and disasters.
+Madonna made monetary donations to a number of crises and disasters.
 She became one of the first recording artists to make a donation to charities helping the victims of the World Trade Center and Pentagon attacks in September 2001.
-She granted $1 million from the proceeds of three Los Angeles concerts of her Drowned World Tour to children orphaned by the disaster.
+She gave $1 million from the proceeds of three Los Angeles concerts of her Drowned World Tour to children orphaned by the disaster.
 Helen Studd, a correspondent for the Irish Independent reported about her immediate response: "Her generosity has started a wave of contributions from designers and pop bands".

-She also responded to the extreme earthquakes that occurred in 2009 in Pacentro, Italy with $500,000 and at least $250,000 for the 2010 Haiti earthquake, through Partners in Health.
-As part of her fundraising efforts for Hurricane Sandy victims, Madonna exposed her buttocks during a MDNA Tour concert to encourage her audience to throw money at the stage.
-She visited victims in Queens, New York and by 2013 it was announced she would donate clothing used in that tour to raise money.
-The following year, in 2014, Madonna responded to the Flint water crisis with a monetary donation granted to Community Foundation of Greater Flint.
+Madonna donated money to the major earthquakes that occurred in 2009 in Pacentro, Italy and the 2010 Haiti earthquake (through Partners in Health), with $500,000 and $250,000, respectively.
+As part of her fundraising efforts for Hurricane Sandy victims, Madonna exposed her buttocks during a MDNA Tour concert to encourage the audience to throw money at the stage.
+She visited victims in Queens, New York, and by 2013 it was announced she would donate clothing used from that tour to raise money.
+The following year, in 2014, she responded to the Flint water crisis with a monetary donation granted to the Community Foundation of Greater Flint.
 According to some reports, Madonna helped raise $5.5 million to support people affected by the 2015 Malawi flood crisis.

-Shortly after the Christchurch mosque shootings in New Zealand in 2019, Madonna donated $10,000 to GoFundMe as part of a goal to raise $100,000.
-It was reported that she donated about $1.1 million toward the development of a COVID-19 vaccine in 2020, to Bill & Melinda Gates Foundation.
-She also donated, in association with the Reform Alliance 100,000 masks to prisons and jails across the country.
+Madonna had donated $10,000 to GoFundMe as part of a goal to raise $100,000 for the Christchurch mosque shootings in New Zealand in 2019.
+It was reported that she donated about $1.1 million toward the development of a COVID-19 vaccine in 2020 to the Bill & Melinda Gates Foundation.
+She also donated, in association with the Reform Alliance, 100,000 masks to prisons and jails across the country.